iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 External Traffic Policy:  Cluster
 ```

-And last but not least if your `hornet-0` node is synced `hornet-1` should also be synced as `hornet-0` and `hornet-1` will be peered between them.
+And last but not least, if your `hornet-0` node is synced, `hornet-1` should also be synced as `hornet-0` and `hornet-1` will be peered between them.
 You can check it out by connecting to the corresponding dashboards.

 ## Deep dive.
 The "one-click" script internals

 In this section of the tutorial you will learn the internals of our blueprints for deploying Hornet Nodes on K8s.
 The figure below depicts the target deployment architecture behind our proposed blueprint.

 ![K8s Deployment Architecture](hornet-kubernetes-deployment.png)

 The figure presented before shows the formerly described K8s objects used and their relationships.
 Now we are going to give more details about them and what are the K8s manifests that declare them, all of them available at the [repository](https://github.com/iotaledger/one-click-tangle/tree/chrysalis/hornet-mainnet-k8s).
-The label `source=one-click-tangle` is generally used to mark these K8s objects.
+The label `source=one-click-tangle` is generally used to mark these K8s objects that will live under a specific Namespace (named `tangle` by default).

-### Statefulset `hornet-set`
+### StatefulSet `hornet-set`

-`hornet.yaml`.
-It contains the definition of the Statefulset (`hornet-set`) that controls the execution of the Hornet Pods.
-The Statefulset also is bound to a `volumeClaimTemplate` so that each Hornet Node on the set can be bound to its own K8s Persistent Volume.
-Such Statefulset is labelled as `source=one-click-tangle` and the selector used for the Pods is `app=hornet`.
-In addition the Statefulset is bound to the Service `hornet-rest`.
-More details about it are given later.
+`hornet.yaml` source file contains the definition of the StatefulSet (`hornet-set`) that templates and controls the execution of the Hornet Pods.
+The StatefulSet also is bound to a `volumeClaimTemplate` so that each Hornet Node on the set can be bound to its own K8s Persistent Volume.
+Such StatefulSet is labelled as `source=one-click-tangle` and the selector used for the Pods is `app=hornet`.
+In addition the StatefulSet is bound to the Service `hornet-rest`.
+More details about Services are given later.

 The template contains the Pod definition which declares different volumes: